‘A FRESH KIND OF CADDY’ - Volkswagen Caddy Cargo Independent New Review (Ref:1497/12139)

 Driving Experience

 There are a trio of 2.0-litre diesel engine options to kick off, with a choice of 75PS, 102PS and 122PS outputs.
 All get 6-speed manual transmission and if you go for the 122PS version, you'll be offered the option of a 7-speed DSG auto gearbox.
 We wouldn't really recommend the relatively feeble entry-level 75PS version unless you'll only be using your Caddy for urban deliveries but the other two variants should offer a decent turn of speed.
+For the few segment customers wanting petrol power, a 1.5-litre TSI engine with 114PS is available.

 Design and Build